DreadBoy/curriculum-vitae/README.md

     * worked in team of two

 ## Game jams
 I often take part in offline game jams, where you have to start and finish functioning game on 48 hours.
-Teams are created on spot and most of the time consist of complete strangers that have to work together.
+Teams are created on spot and in most cases consist of complete strangers that have to work together.
 At all of these jams I participate as programmer.

 * Drift EZ
     * 2vs2 racing game where each member of duo controls one aspect of their car